 Understanding the logistics of a Strata Council and how the rules will influence your lifestyle ahead of time are vital factors to consider when moving to a strata residence.
 Many people take for granted their ability to hang hummingbird feeders on their patios or having window coverings of any style and colour.
 Other people enjoy having the freedom to choose whichever cat or dog they prefer.
-Strata legislation is commonly found in condos, vacation properties, townhouses, strata subdivisions and duplexes.
+Strata legislation is commonly found in condos, vacation homes, townhouses, strata subdivisions and duplexes.
 Residents must abide by the Strata Property Act or face extreme consequences including expensive fines and possible eviction.
 Kelowna Life Real Estate Group has an experienced team of realtors who can help you read the fine print and decide if a strata lifestyle is best for you.

 Living in a strata community provides residents with the rules, bylaws and regulations for that particular property, as outlined in the “Strata Property Act.”
 Security and uniformity are in place to provide structure and peace of mind in strata-titled properties.
 Residents contribute monthly and pay strata fees which are completely separate from your mortgage or rent.
 The strata fees are placed into a contingency fund to pay for common expenses such as: